Prof. Master's Awards

 SGS Emergency Grant

-The SGS Emergency Grant program aims to assist registered, full-time graduate students who have encountered an unforeseen, urgent, and/or serious financial emergency during the course of their program.
-The Emergency Grant is not intended to replace or make up a shortfall in OSAP, other funding sources or serve as routine or long-term support, but aims to provide short-term, immediate relief during a financial crisis and/or unexpected expenses due to COVID-19.
-Students submitting an SGS Emergency Grant are expected to meet with a member of the SGS Financial Advising Team to review the application.
+The SGS Emergency Grant program aims to provide support to registered, full-time graduate students who, during the course of their program, experience an unforeseen, financial emergency which impacts their ability to continue.
+The Emergency Grant cannot serve as a general source of funding or make up for a shortage in OSAP and other funding necessary to pursue graduate studies.
+The Emergency Grant can provide short-term financial relief to students in an immediate crisis caused by an unforeseen situation and/or unexpected expenses due to COVID-19 .
+Students requesting an SGS Emergency Grant are expected to meet with a member of the SGS Financial Advising Team to review the grant application and financial need assessment process.

 SGS Emergency Loan